-At the simplest level, you need to be protected against damage to customer vehicles stored on your premises, whether this be from fire, vandalism, theft or other hazards.
-You might only be doing a couple of hundred dollars worth of work on a car, but if you have to spend tens of thousands replacing it, the effects could cripple your business.
+At the simplest level, you need to be protected against damage to customer vehicles stored on your premises, whether it is from fire, vandalism, theft, or other hazards.
+You might only be doing something as simple as an oil change for a car, but if you have to spend tens of thousands replacing it, the effects could cripple your business.

 Your repair shop may be susceptible to many risks, such as claims due to bodily injury, property damage, personal injury, and more.
 For example, if a customer accidentally trips and falls while on the premises of your repair shop, you can become exposed to a potential lawsuit and held financially responsible for any injuries that result from the accident.